blofeld80/rtems-docs/user/bsps/xilinx-zynq.rst

 **NOTE:** To shutdown a QEMU machine use ``CTRL + A``, release the keys and hit ``X``.

-Of course the program can be debugged using QEMU.
-Set a breakpoint, open the "Run and Debug" tab and click the "Play" button.
+The program can be debugged in VS Code using QEMU.
+Set a breakpoint, open the "Run and Debug" tab, select "QEMU Debug Session" and click the "Play" button.

 .. image:: supplement/xilinx-zynq/img/DebugStart.png
    :width: 600